Paddle Billing

 Your subscription for [company] has been paused

 Lets the customer know that the subscription is now paused.
-There is a button that they can use to resume a subscription.
+Customers can click a button to resume a subscription.
 Includes a list of items on the subscription, along with totals and billing periods.

 Screenshot showing a scheduled change removal email.
-There is a heading that says 'Thanks for sticking around!', followed by the next subscription renewal date.
+It shows a heading that says 'Thanks for sticking around!', followed by the next subscription renewal date.
 It includes a list of items, total, and the billing period.

 Scheduled pause removed